simonccc/elasticsearch-python/README.md

 ### Security

-all of the TLS verification checks have been removed
+all of the TLS verification checks have been removed - have a look at the code; they should be easy to re-enable

 ### Setup